MwangiSara/euv/reaction-timer/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/). -->

+* A small Vue.js game that tests a players speed by clicking a box as fast as possible and outputing their speed. key properties in vue.js that I have learnt while making theis project are:

+### export defaults
 * export default acts as a container that encapsulates everything that makes up your reusable Vue component, allowing you to share it throughout your application.
     * Data (Optional): This section holds the initial data that the component will use.
 It can be an object     containing properties that define the component's state.
     ```